How to Fix a Leaking Shower Base

 To seal your leaking shower you don’t necessarily need to replace all of the tile work, but you will need to remove the old grout.
 One of the most important tools for this job is a grout saw.
 These start from just a few dollars for micro saws or for a little less elbow grease, you can move right up to an oscillating tool.

 Once all of the old grout is removed, you will need to allow the area to dry fully before applying new grout.
 Grouts today come in many colours, and some are also flexible, so that there is less chance of the grout cracking.
-Also, choose a grout that has a low absorbency rate.
+Also, choose the best waterproof sealent for shower that has a low absorbency rate.
 For example, Megagrout MG11 has an absorption rate of 0.0001%, which makes it more waterproof than ceramic or vitrified tiles.

 Once you have regrouted your tiles, you will need to allow them to dry fully before applying a sealer to the entire shower unit.
 This will help to reduce any further leaking and guard against water seeping through any tiny areas you might have missed.